Estate Matters: Planning, Probate And Estate Administration

 - A will (a simple, complex or pour-over will)

 - One or more trusts, if appropriate for your asset portfolio and legacy goals

 - One or more powers of attorney, which may prove to be critically essential during your lifetime

 - A health care directive or “living will,” allowing for peace of mind and smoother decision-making by your loved ones someday

-Consult with a compassionate, thoughtful attorney at The Law Office of Brian Michael Cromeens in San Antonio to request an estate planning review.
+Consult with a compassionate, thoughtful attorney at The Law Office of Brian Michael Cromeens in South Texas to request an estate planning review.
 Mr. Cromeens will begin by listening carefully as you describe your goals and concerns.
 He will then share valuable, personalized information in language you will understand about how to put your affairs in order far in advance with confidence.

 Depending on your circumstances, it may be appropriate for you to start simple and then build on your estate plan as your family and asset portfolio grow.
 Or you may already have a robust estate plan from a previous state or previous stage of life and simply need to update names and other details.
 You can count on Mr. Cromeens to discern the best solutions to meet your objectives.

 The role of an executor (or personal representative) in wrapping up an estate is no small matter.
 If you are in this position, you may still feel affected by the emotional aspects of losing a family member or friend.
 At the same time, you no doubt realize how important it is to meet deadlines, fulfill all legal requirements and distribute assets according to the decedent’s wishes.